Apply for a house of multiple occupation licence (HMO)

 - high risk items such as whitegoods under the stairs should be moved into a communal risk room.
-If this isn't practical, the stairs should be underdrawn to give 30 minutes' fire resistance
+If this is not practical, the stairs should be underdrawn to give 30 minutes' fire resistance

 - the door to the under stairs cupboard should be a solid door.
 It should not be fitted with smoke brushes or intumescent strips.
-We will look at where the nearest smoke detectors are and their ability to sound in an emergency
+We'll look at where the nearest smoke detectors are and their ability to sound in an emergency

 Whitegoods and storage on escape routes